presly808/JavaBaseCourse/week2_conditional_flows/lesson2_flow_control_if_block_advanced/task6_return/task.md

 Doesn't it look better?

 ***
-Please visualize all the examples
+Please visualize all the examples.